 a) The following flags shall be permitted to be flown at City Hall on the Community Flag Pole installed at the northwest corner of City Hall, facing Wellington Street:

-iii) the “Every Child Matters Flag” to be flown on September 30th of each year to recognize the National Day for Truth and Reconciliation (National Orange Shirt Day).
+v) the “Every Child Matters Flag” to be flown on September 30th of each year to recognize the National Day for Truth and Reconciliation (National Orange Shirt Day); and

-b) The following guidelines shall be observed for the flying of flags permitted under 4.3a)ii), above:
+b) The following guidelines shall be observed for the flying of flags permitted under 4.1 a) iv):

 i) the organization’s flag will fly in connection with a particular event by an organization;

-ii) no flags of commercial, religious or political organizations shall be permitted;
+ii) no flags of commercial, religious or political organizations shall be permitted, except as otherwise provided under s.4.1;

 iii) no flags of a group or organization whose undertakings or philosophy are contrary to City of London policies or by-laws, or espouse hatred, violence or racism shall be permitted;

-vi) a flag shall be flown for a period of up to one week, or for the duration of the associated event, whichever is less; and,
+v) a flag shall be flown for a period of up to one week, or for the duration of the associated event, whichever is less;

-vii) flags shall only be raised and lowered on those business days that City Hall is open.
+vi) flags shall only be changed and lowered on those business days that City Hall is open; and

-c) The following guidelines shall be observed for the half-masting of the Canadian flag on the Community Flag Pole:
+The following guidelines shall be observed for the half-masting of the Canadian flag at City Hall:

 i) the flying of the Canadian flag at half-mast denotes a period of official mourning or commemoration;

-ii) the City of London will fly the Canadian flag on the Community Flag Pole at half-mast in the event of a death or to commemorate a solemn occasion.
+ii) the City of London will fly the Canadian flag on the at half-mast in the event of a death or to commemorate a solemn occasion.
 The Canadian flag will be lowered at the direction of the Mayor.
-In consultation with the Mayor, the City Clerk will provide instruction to lower the Canadian flag on the Community Flag Pole;
+In consultation with the Mayor, the City Clerk will provide instruction to lower the Canadian flag on the Flag Pole;

 iii) the position of the Canadian flag when flying at half-mast will depend on its size, the length of the mast and its location; but as a general rule, the centre of the Canadian flag shall be exactly half-way down the mast;